branflake2267/docs/README.md

 # docs
-Home for new Sencha docs generator.
+Home of the Sencha docs generator.

 ## V2 Source
 This is being prepped for public access here...
+All invitees see this branch.

 * [Locate the V2 build here](https://github.com/sencha/docs/pull/980)